Banned tenant fees and penalties for landlords

 There is no similar sanction restricting the service of a notice to quit on licensees or tenants who are not assured shorthold tenants.

-Local trading standards are responsible for enforcing the Act.
+Local trading standards are responsible for enforcing the rules.

 District councils (that are not trading standards authorities) also have the power to take enforcement action against a landlord or letting agent that has required a relevant person to make a prohibited payment or breached the requirements relating to holding deposits.

-Where an enforcement authority is satisfied beyond all reasonable doubt that a landlord/agent has committed a breach of the Act it can impose a civil penalty of up to:
+An enforcement authority can impose a civil penalty if it is satisfied beyond all reasonable doubt that a landlord or agent has committed a breach of the tenant fees rules.

 £30,000 for any subsequent breach within five years

-convicted of an offence if a civil penalty has already been imposed in respect of the same breach
+A landlord or agent cannot be convicted of an offence if a civil penalty has already been imposed in respect of the same breach.

-An enforcement authority cannot impose a financial penalty for failure to repay a holding deposit if the landlord/agent decided that the tenant did not have the right to rent as a result of incorrect information provided by the Home Office.
+An enforcement authority cannot impose a financial penalty for failure to repay a holding deposit if the landlord or agent decided that the tenant did not have the right to rent as a result of incorrect information provided by the Home Office.

-An enforcement authority can require a landlord/agent who has committed a breach to repay to the relevant person the amount of any prohibited payment or holding deposit that has not been repaid, unless the relevant person has already made an application to the First-tier Tribunal to recover the payment.
+An enforcement authority can require a landlord or agent who has committed a breach to repay to the relevant person the amount of any prohibited payment or holding deposit that has not been repaid, unless the relevant person has already made an application to the First-tier Tribunal to recover the payment.

-Before the enforcement authority imposes a civil penalty or requires the repayment of any amount to a tenant/licensee (or other relevant person), it must serve a ‘notice of intent’ on the landlord/agent.
+Before the enforcement authority imposes a civil penalty or requires the money to be repaid, it must serve a ‘notice of intent’ on the landlord or agent.